Can You Make Chili Less Salty?

 1. Adding Too Much Salt Early On – Seasoning too heavily during the early stages of cooking can lead to excessive saltiness as the chili reduces and flavors concentrate.

 2. Using Pre-Seasoned Ingredients – Canned beans, tomato sauces, and broths often contain added salt.
-If you’re not careful, the combination of these ingredients can lead to an overpowering salt flavor.
+If you’re not careful, combining these ingredients can lead to an overpowering salt flavor.

 3. Mistakes in Measurement – A simple miscalculation or accidental heavy-handed pour can throw off the balance of your chili.